alterationx10/alterationx10/blog/2022-03-09/smooth-operator.md

 ```

-For deploying our `Operator`, we ultimately want to set up a `Deployment` for it, but we're going to need a few more
+For deploying our `Operator`, we ultimately are going to set up a `Deployment` for it, but we're going to need a few more
 bells and whistles first.
 Our app will need the right permissions to be able to watch our `CustomResourceDefinition`s,
-as well as accessing secrets - these actions are done by the `ServiceAccount` our pod runs under.
+as well as accessing `Secrets` - these actions are done by the `ServiceAccount` our pod runs under.
 We will create
 a `ClusterRole` that has the required permissions, and use a `ClusterRoleBinding` to assign the `ClusterRole` to
 our `ServiceAccount`.